Top Reasons to Buy Local, Eat Local, Go Local

 STRENGTHEN YOUR LOCAL ECONOMY!

-Each dollar you spend at independent businesses returns 3 times more money (source 2) to your local economy than one spent at a chain (hundreds of times more than buying from an online mega-retailer) -- a benefit we all can bank on.
+Each dollar you spend at independent businesses returns 3 times more money (source 2) to your local economy than one spent at a chain (almost 50 times more than buying from an online mega-retailer) — a benefit we all can bank on.

 SHAPE OUR CHARACTER!